 Which social platforms matter most for South African businesses in 2026?

 Facebook.
 Still the largest social platform in South Africa by user base, with strong penetration across income groups and age brackets.
-According to DataReportal's January 2026 report, South Africa had approximately 24 million Facebook users.
+According to DataReportal's January 2026 report, South Africa had 35.92 million Facebook users, representing 55.3 percent of the total population.
 It remains the primary platform for community-building, local business awareness, and retargeting.
 Organic reach has declined significantly over the past four years, making paid amplification increasingly necessary for growth beyond your existing audience.

 Instagram.
 The highest-engagement platform for visual consumer brands in SA, particularly in fashion, food, lifestyle, beauty, home, and professional services.
 Instagram Reels now deliver the strongest organic reach on the platform.
 Stories drive daily engagement with existing followers.
 The platform skews toward 18 to 44 year olds in urban SA markets, including Johannesburg, Cape Town, Durban, and Pretoria.